okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 #### SOA Records

-- name of the server that suppised the data for the zone.
+- Name of the server that suppised the data for the zone.
 - The administrator of the zone.
 (The owner)
+- Current version of the data file
+- Number of seconds a secondary name server should wait before checking for updates etc.

 ## Definitions